Coronavirus Laws: Is Sex Work Banned?

 - restricting the times of day we can leave the house (a curfew)

 Directions are classified in different Steps, with the strictest stage being Step 1.
-Melbourne currently has Step 2 restrictions, with the rest of Victoria under Step 3 restrictions.
+COVIDSafe Summer restrictions now apply to the whole of Victoria.
 There is flexibility regarding when the Victorian Government can change the level of coronavirus restrictions.

 Who is Ordering the Restrictions on Sex Work?